It’s time to start planning for your family’s summer vacation.

 The full-day consists of the half-day itinerary plus you’ll dig at an active field site.
 Lunch is also included in the full-day program.
 Multi-day programs and Paleo Training classes are also available for those future paleontologists in your group!

 Remember the Alamo

 Take in the history of Texas’ historic battle site and 300-year-old Spanish mission in the heart of San Antonio.

 Take a guided tour (costs apply) from the original Spanish mission to the Alamo church.
-Become enamored with the architectural brilliance.
+Become enamored with architectural brilliance.

 Most of all, learn about the history and how the Alamo made Texas, well…Texas.
 Everything is bigger there, and the Alamo is no exception for a historical, educational vacation destination that is prime for learning about our country’s history.

-Never underestimate an education in the fine arts!
+Never underestimate an education in fine arts!

 Visit the Rock and Roll Hall of Fame and get schooled in rock legends from Elvis Presley to Jim Hendrix and more.

-This Cleveland, Ohio landmark is a vacation destination for music loving families.
-Traveling exhibits like “Girls in the Front” showcasing women in rock will keep your family informed and having a rockin’ time.
+This Cleveland, Ohio landmark is a vacation destination for music-loving families.
+Traveling exhibits like “Girls in the Front” showcasing women in rock will keep your family informed and having a-rockin’ time.

 Five levels of rock ‘n roll history are waiting including the popular U2 3D film with a concert from the world-renowned band (through July 31).
-Don’t miss out a vacation for the rock star in your family!
+Don’t miss out on a vacation for the rock star in your family!